drobotun/gostcrypto/docs/source/api/gostpbkdf/gostpbkdf.rst

 .. rubric:: **Exception:**

-- ValueError('invalid size of the derived key') - in case of invalid size of the derived key.
+- GOSTPBKDFError('invalid size of the derived key') - in case of invalid size of the derived key.

 *****